 Details on how all persons involved in the construction of the development will be made aware that they must comply with the Construction Traffic Management Plan.

+The Traffic Control Plan shall be implemented during the construction phase of the development and a copy of the plan shall be available on site at all times. .

-Prior to the issue of any Construction Certificate, the Certifier shall ensure that vehicular access, circulation, manoeuvring, pedestrian and parking areas associated with the subject development as in accordance with Penrith City Council’s Development Control Plan, AS2890.1 and AS2890.6.
+Prior to the issue of any Construction Certificate, vehicular access, circulation, manoeuvring, pedestrian and parking areas associated with the subject development is, to the satisfaction of the Certifier, in accordance with Penrith City Council’s Development Control Plan 2014 (Volume 1), AS2890.1 and AS2890.6.

-Prior to the issue of any Construction Certificate, the Certifier shall ensure that all vehicles accessing the site can enter and exit from/to the public road access in a forward direction.
-Any turning movements to comply must be in accordance with AS2890 for the relevant vehicle.

-The approved waste management plan must be implemented onsite and adhered to throughout all stages of the development including demolition, with supporting documentation / receipts retained in order to verify the recycling and disposal of materials in accordance with the approved plan.

 An Infrastructure Restoration Bond is to be lodged with Penrith City Council for development involving works around Penrith City Council's Public Infrastructure Assets.
 The bond is to be lodged with Penrith City Council prior to commencement of any works on site or prior to the issue of any Construction Certificate or Subdivision Works Certificate, whichever occurs first.
 The bond and applicable fees are in accordance with Council’s adopted Fees and Charges.